Altair-Humanoid-GMRT/subcon_src/README.md

 The complete data is sent to the computer via USB Serial with this following format:
 "$U{}G{}M{}D{}I{}Y{}P{}C{}T{}B{}\n"

+$ is the initial marker
+\n is the end marker
 {} is the value placeholder